mp-se/kegmon/src_docs/source/hardware.rst

   The software will adopt to what devices are connected and will work with one, two scales, one or two displays and without a temperature sensor.

 I have noticed that some hx711 boards/loadcells will drift over time where other will not.
 The graph here shows two of my scales in my keezer where the second one (lower graph) is quite stable over time.
 The first one is not.
 The first point is ok, since this is me pouring a glass of beer but the others are strange.
 The difference is not small +2.3 kg over a 24 hour period and then back to normal.
 I need to do some more investigation what causes this.
 Could be differences in loadcells, cabling or the HX711 board itself.

+In this version I have moved the HX711 boards to the display case and I will do stability tests of each base build before I use it in my keezer.
+This way I will be able to swap out the base since its more probable that the load cells are crap rather than the HX711 boards

 .. image:: images/hx_drift.png
   :width: 600
-  :alt: Schema
+  :alt: Scale drift

 Schema
 ******